polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 They cannot reliably produce this themselves, and need to acquire it from a **single source**.
 This stems from the [non-deterministic issue](https://dev.to/gnunicorn/hunting-down-a-non-determinism-bug-in-our-rust-wasm-build-4fk1) in the way Wasm runtimes are compiled.

-Chain specs _conventionally_ live in a `/chain-specs` folder that is published in somewhere within your node's codebase for others to use.
+By convention, chain specifications are located in a `/chain-specs` folder in the code base for your node and available for others to use.
 For example:

 - Polkadot includes these **relay chain** chain specs